-Balachandran and Rind (1995); Rind and Balachandran (1995) performed a General Circulation Model calculation with imposed QBO and an exaggerated UV variation of 10% for wavelengths less than 0.3 microns.
-During wQBO phase, the solar cycle UV effect produced a warming of the polar region of 8 °K near 30 km.
+Balachandran and Rind (1995) and Rind and Balachandran (1995) performed a general circulation model calculation with imposed QBO and an exaggerated UV variation of 10% for wavelengths less than 0.3 μm.
+During the wQBO phase, the solar cycle UV effect produced a warming of the polar region of 8 K near 30 km.
 This model result is consistent with our observational finding presented here.
 They attributed the difference to the change to the planetary wave propagation caused by the effect of the UV heating on the vertical shear of the zonal wind.
-They also found that during SC-min, the eQBO produces a polar warming maximum of slightly less than 8 °K located lower down, at 20 km.
-In the region of 20-30 km analyzed by us, the warming reported by them, is smaller, about 3-4 °K. They attributed this warming to the effect of eQBO on the meridional gradient of the zonal wind; the resulting change in the index of refraction converges planetary wave energy towards the lower stratosphere high latitudes.
+They also found that during the SC-min, the eQBO produces a polar warming maximum of slightly less than 8 K located lower down, at 20 km.
+In the region of 20-30 km analyzed by us, the warming reported by them, is smaller, about 3-4 K. They attributed this warming to the effect of eOBO on the meridional gradient of the zonal wind; the resulting change in the index of refraction converges planetary wave energy toward the lower-stratosphere high latitudes.